CrucibleMC/Grimoire-Mixins-1.12.2/README.md

 * Disable BlackHoleUnit EMPTY and FILL buttons, to prevent dupes on some rare cases.
 * Requirements:
   * IndustrialForegoing Mod

+###### ThaumCraft-Mixin

+* Attempt to "registerComplexObjectTags" assync, reducing StartupGame Time on large modpacks in more than 1 minute.
+  * This is still being tested, may not be good for 'every case scenario'
+* Requirements:
+  * ThaumCraft Mod

 ###### WorldEdit-Mixin